grocerease-capstone/grocerease-ml-notebooks/rizal/README.md

 ### Data Preparation

-Template colab untuk melakukan scrapping data product dari website Indomaret berdasarkan enam kategori sebagai berikut:
+Notebook template for scrapping product data from Indomaret website based on six categories as follows:

 - home living
 - kecantikan